RBrooksDK/SMP1_25/02_Discrete_Random_Variables/README.md

 #### Exercise 1
-A computer system uses passwords that are exactly six characters and each character is one of the 26 letters (a-–z) or 10 integers (0-–9).
+A computer system uses passwords that are exactly six characters and each character is one of the 26 letters (a–z) or 10 integers (0–9).
 Suppose that 10,000 users of the system have unique passwords.
 A hacker randomly selects (with replacement) 100,000 passwords from the potential set, and a match to a user’s password is called a hit.